opengisch/QField-docs/documentation/get-started/storage.en.md

 #### Transfer via USB-cable

-Transfering files from MacBooks or Macs to iPhone using a cable is not straightforward, since its not possible to access individual files in the QField directory.
+Transfering files from MacBooks or Macs to iPhone using a cable is not straightforward, since it is not possible to access individual files in the QField directory.
 One workaround could be the following

 * copy the entire folder `Imported Projects` from your iOS target device over to your source device